 For more information

 - For signs, awnings and banners located on private property, contact Sign Permit Information.
-For complex permits or locations you can also schedule a Time Certain appointment.
+For complex permits or locations you can also schedule a 15-minute appointment.

 - For questions about portable (A-Board) signs only, contact Portable Signs.